NBA Rumors: Channing Frye Says Lakers Are In For A ‘Reality Check’ With LeBron James

-Channing Frye is now back with the Cleveland Cavaliers after playing just nine games for the Los Angeles Lakers following a midseason trade fro Cleveland earlier this year.
-While he’s mostly been complimentary about his former teammates, the veteran big man was more critical when it came to the Lakers’ prospects in 2018-19 with LeBron James onboard, as he believes the team is in for a “reality check” in a number of ways in the aftermath the four-time NBA MVP’s arrival.
+Channing Frye is now back with the Cleveland Cavaliers after playing just nine games for the Los Angeles Lakers following a midseason trade from Cleveland earlier this year.
+While he’s mostly been complimentary about his former teammates, the veteran big man was more critical when it came to the Lakers’ prospects in 2018-19 with LeBron James onboard, as he believes the team is in for a “reality check” in a number of ways in the aftermath of the four-time NBA MVP’s arrival.

 In an interview with Erik Garcia Gundersen of USA Today‘s LeBron Wire, Frye expressed no bitterness toward the Cavs and the Lakers, given his “boomerang” year where he started the 2017-18 season in Cleveland, got traded to Los Angeles in February, then returned to the Cavs as a free agent after signing a one-year contract with the team in July.
 He said that he understands the NBA is a “business” where one shouldn’t take things personally, and at 35 and at the tail-end of his career, he wanted to sign with a team that was familiar with his skillset as a player.